IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 > In other words, the Sender shall not presume that the Receiver can download and render the linked content.

-For Senders that claim support of the PDF Report Option, if configured, then the Sender shall also attach a semantically equivalent diagnostic report in PDF format in the presentedForm attribute.
+For Senders that supports the PDF Report Option, if configured, shall also attach a semantically equivalent diagnostic report in PDF format in the presentedForm attribute.
 The presentedForm.contentType shall have the value "application/pdf".
 The Sender shall include in the PDF report all text and linked contents as in the HTML report.
 The Sender may preserve the linked contents as hyperlinks, or substitute the linked contents with the actual rendered contents and embedded them in the PDF file.

 For all rendered reports, the Sender shall set the presentedForm.contentType with a value corresponding to the rendered report format.